noflo/noflo.github.io/documentation/_posts/2013-07-12-components.md

 This example component register two ports: _in_ and _out_.
 When it receives data in the _in_ port, it opens the _out_ port and sends the same data there.
 When the _in_ connection closes, it will also close the _out_ connection.
 So basically this component would be a simple repeater.

+The `exports.getComponent` function is used by NoFlo to create an instance of the component.
+See [Component Lifecycle](#lifecycle) for more information.

-You can find more examples of components in the `components` folder shipping with NoFlo.
+You can find more examples of components in the [component library](/library/) section of this website.

 ### Subgraphs